priya895/priya895/README.md

 - 👋 Hi, I’m @priya895
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently a full stack web developer
 - 💞️ I’m looking to collaborate on companies which focuses on web development
 - 📫 How to reach me ...
 github:https://github.com/priya895